hoangton/smartcash/introduction/information.rst

   network.
 Full Nodes
   Any SmartCash client that is serving a full version of the blockchain to peers.
-This can be a user running a SmartCash Node Client wallet on his/her desktop, or it could be a :ref:`smartnodes <smartnodes>`.
+This can be a user running a SmartCash NodeClient wallet on his/her desktop, or it could be a :ref:`smartnodes <smartnodes>`.
 Full nodes promote decentralization by allowing any user to double check the validity of the blockchain.